-- The west end 'C' shaped entry from South Santa Fe Drive and Bowles Avenue - The east end entry from Littleton Boulevard
+- the west end 'C' shaped entry from South Santa Fe Drive and Bowles Avenue: and - the east end entry from Littleton Boulevard.

 - The ground floors of commercial building frontages shall be primarily 1.1.1 occupied by pedestrian active uses.

-- 1.1.2 Street-facing facades shall be designed to be the primary facades and shall include components such as:
+- Street-facing facades shall be designed to be the primary facades and 1.1.2 shall include components such as:

-- High quality materials
+- high-quality materials;

-- Large windows and entries
+- large windows and entries; and

-- High level of design and details
+- a high level of design and details.

-Where a building may have several street frontages, one of which is
+Where a building may have several street frontages, one of which is South Santa Fe Drive, the South Santa Fe Drive frontage shall also be considered as a primary facade.